-A request by A Civil Group (agent), on behalf of Starr Properties LLC (owner), for approval to rezone 1.91 acres from R-2 (Two-family Dwelling) to R-MF (Multi-family Dwelling).
+A request by A Civil Group (agent) on behalf of Starr Properties, LLC, (owner) for approval of rezoning of 1.91 acres from R-2 (Two-family Dwelling) to R-MF (multi-Family Dwelling).
 The subject site is located at the south terminus of Merideth Drive, on the west side of Scott Boulevard.